JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-to-rider/plugins-for-developers/index.md

 ![Visual Studio Extensions dialog](./1-visual-studio-extensions.png)

-ReSharper users will likely also have seen the **ReSharper Extensions** dialog, accessible under `Extensions > ReSharper > Extension Manager...`.
+ReSharper users will likely also have seen the **ReSharper Extensions** dialog, accessible under `Extensions \| ReSharper \| Extension Manager...`.

 ![Visual Studio ReSharper Extensions](./2-visual-studio-resharper-extensions.png)

-Let's talk about IDE plug-ins, as they are closest in concept to Visual Studio extensions.
-Rider's plug-ins are accessible via the **Plugins** section in **Settings**.
+Let's talk about IDE plugins, as they are closest in concept to Visual Studio extensions.
+Rider's plugins are accessible via the **Plugins** section in **Settings**.
 Developers can find many of the ReSharper extensions in the JetBrains Marketplace.
-Since ReSharper is the engine that powers many of Rider's editor features, most of these plug-ins "just work".
+Since ReSharper is the engine that powers many of Rider's editor features, most of these plugins "just work".

 ![JetBrains Rider Plug-in Marketplace dialog](./3-jetbrains-rider-plug-in-dialog.png)

-A bonus for Rider users is we aren't limited to plug-ins that primarily target .NET development.
-Since Rider is part of the IntelliJ family of products, developers can benefit from plug-ins designed for IntelliJ IDEA, PyCharm, GoLand, RubyMine, WebStorm, and CLion.
-JetBrains ships many of the features in Rider as plug-ins deriving from other products.
+A bonus for Rider users is we aren't limited to plugins that primarily target .NET development.
+Since Rider is part of the IntelliJ family of products, developers can benefit from plugins designed for IntelliJ IDEA, PyCharm, GoLand, RubyMine, WebStorm, and CLion.
+JetBrains ships many of the features in Rider as plugins deriving from other products.

-The Plug-ins all developers will most likely be interested in include support for JavaScript frameworks, themes, language support, and editor productivity enhancements.
+The plugins you most likely be interested in include support for JavaScript frameworks, themes, language support, and editor productivity enhancements.
 The JetBrains Marketplace offers developers to explore and adopt plug-ins not available in the Visual Studio Extension ecosystem.
-Rider isn't only a .NET development environment; With the help of plug-ins, it's any development environment developers need it to be, and that's powerful.
+Rider isn't only a .NET development environment; with the help of plugins, it is any development environment developers need it to be.
+That's powerful!